KEAN-FM

-KEAN-FM (105.1 FM) is a radio station that serves the Abilene, Texas, area with Country music.
+KEAN-FM (105.1 MHz) is a radio station that serves the Abilene, Texas, area with country music.
 Formerly owned by Clear Channel Communications, it was purchased in 2007 by Gap Broadcasting.
 What eventually became Gap Central Broadcasting (following the formation of GapWest Broadcasting) was folded into Townsquare Media on August 13, 2010.

 The 105.1 frequency was built in 1964 by Citizens Broadcasting Company, owner of KWKC (1340 AM), and began as KWKC-FM on January 1, 1965.